janikdotzel/akka-insights-sample/README.md

 # Akka Insights Sample

+## Setup

+The Akka dependencies are available from Akka’s secure library repository.
+To access them you need to use a secure, tokenized URL as specified at https://account.akka.io/token.

+The resolver need to be added to the `akka.sbt` and `plugins.sbt` before you start this project.

 ## Start OpenTelemetry developer sandbox

 To run the OpenTelemetry Docker developer sandbox, first change into the unzipped directory at a terminal: